Vijay-Nirmal/WebInteractMCP/lib/web-intract-mcp/README.md

 # Web Intract MCP

-A production-ready TypeScript library that transforms web applications into MCP (Model Context Protocol) servers with robust two-way communication via SignalR.
+A TypeScript library that transforms web applications into MCP (Model Context Protocol) servers with robust two-way communication with a MCP Server called WebIntractMCPServer.

 ## Overview